xifanezz/Adorable/README.md

 # Adorable

-Open-source version of [Lovable](https://lovable.dev) - an AI agent that can write and edit code through a chat interface.
+Open-source version of **Lovable** - an AI agent that can make websites and apps through a chat interface.

 ## Features

 - Chat interface for interacting with AI code assistants
-- Agent system based on OpenAI codex
 - Patch-based code editing with user approval
 - Git integration for version control
 - Preview capabilities for code changes